danilkhomyakov/Literature_on_ASD/README.md

 59.md - Widjaja E. S. и др.
 The Utility of the Five Factor Model of Personality as an Organizing Framework for Autism-Related Traits // Assessment.
 2025.

-# ASD and the mental health model (здесь мало источников, старайтесь ссылаться на всех авторов, особенно англоязычных):
+# ASD and the mental health model:

 60.md - Baron-Cohen S. Are autistic children “Behaviorists”?
 An examination of their mental-physical and appearance-reality distinctions // J Autism Dev Disord.
 1989. Т. 19. № 4. С. 579–600.